-To date, more than 80000 different MOFs have been reported, but only a small number of literature studies have investigated their distinct advantages over traditional materials in the air-conditioning system [16, 17].
-One critical challenge appears to be the effective screening of the available MOF desiccants.
+80 To date, more than 80000 different MOFs have been reported, but only a small number of literature studies have investigated their distinct advantages over traditional materials in the 81 air-conditioning system [16, 17].
+One critical challenge appears to be the effective screening 82 83 of the available MOF desiccants.
 First, the long-term water stability is the precondition that ensures the conservation of their frameworks [10].
-Hydrothermal stability tests over several thousands of adsorption/ desorption cycles have been proven only for a few structures [18-21], while most reports have presented only a few dozen cycles on laboratory scale.
-Second, the working performance (adsorption and desorption) of MOF desiccants is of importance for the working efficiency.
-At present, a small number of studies have been reported on the MOF-based open SDSs (directly contacting the ambient air) for humidity regulation in buildings.
-However, water-harvesting applications [22-24] and explorations of the sorption-based close SDSs (without contacting the ambient air) such as heat pumps [25-31] and adsorption-based refrigeration [20, 32-34] provide more information about the basic hydrothermal properties of MOFs.
+Hydrothermal stability tests over several 84 thousands of adsorption/ desorption cycles have been proven only for a few structures [18-21], 85 while most reports have presented only a few dozen cycles on laboratory scale.
+Second, the 86 working performance (adsorption and desorption) of MOF desiccants is of importance for the 87 88 working efficiency.
+At present, a small number of studies have been reported on the MOFbased open SDSs (directly contacting the ambient air) for humidity regulation in buildings.
+89 However, water-harvesting applications [22-24] and explorations of the sorption-based close 90 SDSs (without contacting the ambient air) such as heat pumps [25-31] and adsorption-based 91 refrigeration [20, 32-34] provide more information about the basic hydrothermal properties of 92 MOFs.
 Third, the intrinsic properties of the MOF chemicals decide the application area.
+In 93

-In general, it is also preferred to use green and safe materials with low cost in the practical applications [35].
+94 general, it is also preferred to use green and safe materials with low cost in the practical applications [35].
 Besides, the other challenge is to classify the MOF desiccants.
-In general, MOFs such as MOF-801 [36], MOF-841 [37], MIL-160 [25], CAU-10 [38], Co2Cl2(BTDD) [39], etc., have been investigated for good working capacity in the 0~30% RH range, while MIL-100 (Cr, Fe, Al) [27, 40], MIL-101(Cr) [41],Cr-soc-MOF-1 [42], Y-shp-MOF-5 [21], UiO-66 [37], etc., exhibit high working capacity in the 30%~65% RH range.
-Especially, Y-shp-MOF-5 [21] and Cr-soc-MOF-1[42] demonstrate autonomous humidity control within a desirable range (45%~65% RH) for the building environment.
-Thus, the ongoing work on the classification of MOFs should be intensively developed.
+In general, 95 MOFs such as MOF-801 [36], MOF-841 [37], MIL-160 [25], CAU-10 [38], Co2Cl2(BTDD) 96 [39], etc., have been investigated for good working capacity in the 0~30% RH range, while 97 MIL-100 (Cr, Fe, Al) [27, 40], MIL-101(Cr) [41], Cr-soc-MOF-1 [42], Y-shp-MOF-5 [21], 98 UiO-66 [37], etc., exhibit high working capacity in the 30%~65% RH range.
+Especially, Y-99 shp-MOF-5 [21] and Cr-soc-MOF-1[42] demonstrate autonomous humidity control within a 100 desirable range (45%~65% RH) for the building environment.
+Thus, the ongoing work on the 101 102 classification of MOFs should be intensively developed.

-To the best of our knowledge, most previous review papers on the topic of water adsorption applications of MOFs are mainly focused on heat transformation in mechanical systems (e.g. heat pump, adsorption chiller, etc. [16, 17, 43,]) and atmospheric water harvesting (AWH) [44].
-Very few reviews have a special emphasis on the MOF application for built environment.
-In this review, we will discuss in detail the potential applications of MOF materials for built environment control from both the material and system levels.
-A brief review of the compositions and intrinsic properties of the MOF materials has been presented.
-Some basic selection criteria of MOFs for humidity load control have been subsequently proposed, and three groups of MOFs have been classified and discussed based on their different trigger point (a turning point P/P0 before a steep rise in isotherms).
-At the end of this review, the strategy and design of systems using MOF materials have been provided for either passive or active methods.
-Though it is hard to review the vast number of literature studies on MOFs and make a well-considered evaluation on this subject, it is still hoped that the review provides some insights into the selection of the most suitable MOFs depending on the different conditions with reference to their application in the built environment control.
+To the best of our knowledge, there are only a few comprehensive overviews focusing on MOFs 104 105 for the water adsorption applications [16, 17, 43, 44], not to mention the built environment control.
+In this review, we will explore in detail the development of MOFs in built environment 106 control from materials and systems.
+A brief review of the compositions and intrinsic properties 107 of the MOF materials has been presented.
+Some basic selection criteria of MOFs for humidity 108 load control have been subsequently proposed, and three groups of MOFs have been classified 109 and discussed based on their different trigger point (a turning point P/P0 before a steep rise in 110 isotherms).
+At the end of this review, the strategy and design of systems using MOF materials 111 have been provided for either passive or active methods.
+Though it is hard to review the vast 112 113 number of literature studies on MOFs and make a well-considered evaluation on this subject, it is still hoped that the review provides some insights into the selection of the most suitable 114 MOFs depending on the different conditions with reference to their application in the built 115 environment control.
+116

-2. Compositions and intrinsic properties of MOFs
+119 2.
+Compositions and intrinsic properties of MOFs

-2.1.
+120 2.1.
 Compositions